Accurate Screening of Functional Materials with Machine-Learning Potential and Transfer-Learned Regressions: Heusler Alloy Benchmark: Results

 \section{Results}

 To accumulate data for training \gls{mae} \gls{mlrm}, we first computed the \gls{mae} of conventional ternary Heusler compounds within \gls{dxmag} using \gls{dft}.
-The \gls{mae} of some Heusler compounds were reported in the previous work and the agreement between our DFT results and previous work is demonstrated in the Supplementary Materials \cite{faleevHeuslerCompoundsPerpendicular2017, huHighthroughputDesignCobased2023}.
-Among all conventional ternary Heusler compounds, 2190 (7.9 \%) exhibit \gls{mae} magnitude greater than 1 MJ/m$^3$.
-When further screened for thermodynamic, dynamical, and magnetic stability, only 135 compounds (0.5 \%) meet both the high \gls{mae} and stability criteria.
-These low percentages underscore the difficulty of identifying stable, high \gls{mae} compounds and highlight the need for more efficient screening methods demonstrated in current work.
-The compositional space covered in ML-HTP is shown in Fig.~\ref{fig:schematic}(b) and the ML-HTP workflow containing selection criteria is shown in Fig.~\ref{fig:schematic}(c).
-The detailed workflow and computation methods are described in Sec.~\ref{sec:methods}.
+The \gls{mae} of some Heusler compounds were reported in the previous work and the agreement between our DFT results and previous work is demonstrated in Fig.~S1~\cite{faleevHeuslerCompoundsPerpendicular2017, huHighthroughputDesignCobased2023}.
+Among all conventional ternary Heusler compounds, 2190 (7.9 \%) exhibit an \gls{mae} magnitude greater than 1 MJ/m$^3$.
+When further screened for thermodynamic, dynamical, and magnetic stability, only 135 compounds (0.5 \%) meet both the high \gls{mae} and stability criteria, which are presentated in Table~S2.
+These low percentages underscore the difficulty of identifying stable, high \gls{mae} compounds and highlight the need for more efficient screening methods demonstrated in current work as a case study.
+The ML-HTP workflow for this case study is summarized in Fig.~\ref{fig:schematic}(b); detailed computational procedures are provided in Sec.~\ref{sec:methods}.

+For conventional quaternary compounds, we enumerated all combinations where $X$ and $Y$ are transition metals from the $d$-block (excluding Tc and Hg), and $Z$ is a main-group element from groups 13, 14, or 15 of the $p$-block.
+In addition, La and Lu were included for $X$ and $Y$ because their 4$f$ orbitals are either empty or fully filled.
+This exhaustive enumeration, accounting for symmetry constraints, yielded 131,544 unique compositions.
+For the all-$d$ Heuslers, we extended the screening space to include $d$-block transition metals together with La and Lu across all four sites ($X_1$, $X_2$, $Y$, and $Z$), resulting in a separate set of 105,763 unique compositions.
+A schematic of the screened chemical space is presented in Supplementary Information as Fig.~S2.